 With both the Willamette and McKenzie Rivers meandering through Eugene - Springfield, and Fern Ridge Reservoir just minutes from downtown; fishing is an easily accessible adventure.
 Imagine catching your own fish and cooking it over a campfire or in a cozy cabin kitchen.

 Look for fresh, locally-caught fish on restaurant menus or fish markets.
 Spring ushers in the peak season for trout and summer highlights salmon.
-At the annual Spring Fly Fishing Festival in Eugene learn to tie flies, tryout fishing gear and trade fish stories.
+At local angling shops in Eugene learn to tie flies, tryout fishing gear and trade fish stories.

 Craft Beer (Year-round)